 After service is completed, the server must fill out the appropriate Proof of Service form.

-Personal Service
+DV-200, Proof of Personal Service

-Service by Mail
+Service by Mail:

-DV-250 (Proof of Service by Mail)
+DV-250, Proof of Service by Mail

-Sheriff or Process Server
+Sheriff or Process Servers:

 May use their own equivalent form